mkrause/uri-tag/README.md

 ## Types

-This package includes TypeScript declarations.
+This package includes definitions for TypeScript.

 ## Similar packages